Mark Redman: Atlanta Braves

-On May 2, 2007, it was reported that he would be undergoing surgery for an ingrown toenail.
-The Braves released him on May 22, 2007.
+On March 9, 2007, he signed a minor league deal with the Atlanta Braves.
+On March 26, the Braves purchased Redman's contract from the Triple-A Richmond Braves.
+Redman struggled mightily to open the season, pitching in 3 of the Braves' first 5 losses of the season.
+Through the first month of the season, Redman was 0–3 with a 10.13 ERA in only 18 2/3 innings.
+In his next start on May 1, Redman only lasted 1 2/3 innings, giving up 5 hits and 4 runs, picking up another loss, moving him to 0–4 on the year, and increasing his season ERA to 10.62.
+The following day, it was reported that he would be undergoing surgery for an ingrown toenail.
+He would make one final appearance for Atlanta on May 19, coming on in relief in the first game of a doubleheader against the Boston Red Sox, where he pitched 1 1/3 innings, and gave up 4 hits and 4 runs, raising his ERA to 11.63.

+3 days later, the Braves released him on May 22.

 Colorado Rockies

 After being released by the Braves, he signed on to minor league deals with Texas and Toronto, who ultimately both released him.
 He would later join his fourth organization in 2007 when he signed a minor league contract with the Colorado Rockies on August 20.
 He was assigned to the Double-A Tulsa Drillers and made a start that same day.
 On August 25, he was promoted to their Triple-A affiliate, the Colorado Springs Sky Sox.
 On September 7, Mark Redman was promoted to the Rockies and made an emergency replacement after Elmer Dessens went down in the 2nd inning with a hamstring injury.

+Redman made 5 appearances for Colorado in September, 3 of which were starts.
+He went 2–0 with a 3.20 ERA in 19 2/3 innings.
+Despite his success down the stretch, Redman was left off the Rockies postseason roster, they eventually advanced to the franchise's first and only World Series, where they were swept by the Boston Red Sox.

+Over 11 games between Atlanta and Colorado, Redman had a cumulative record of 2–4 with a 7.62 ERA in 41 1/3 innings.

-On December 13, 2007, he re-signed with the Rockies.
+On December 13, 2007, he re-signed with the Rockies on a 1-year, $1 million contract.

 On April 26, 2008 at Dodger Stadium, Redman became the first MLB starter since 1900 to give up 10 or more runs in the first inning and still complete the inning, allowing 10 earned runs and managing to follow it with 5 scoreless innings before finishing for the day.

 On July 18, 2008, Redman was designated for assignment.
 He was subsequently sent down to Triple-A Colorado Springs on July 22, 2008.

+In his final major league season, Redman went 2–5 with a 7.54 ERA in 45 1/3 innings.